iRustom/Sequential-Signed-Multiplier/README.md

 ## Project members:
 - Ahmed Ali
 - Omar Elfouly
-- Bavly Remon
+- Bavly Labib
-- Omar Anwar
+- Omar Saleh
 ## Contribution

 Due to the complexity of this project no member ever worked alone.
 Every commit was done in pairs.
-A commit by OmarElfouly means it was done by Omar Elfouly and Bavly Remon, while any push commmited by iRustom was done by Ahmed Ali and Omar Anwar.
+A commit by OmarElfouly means it was done by Omar Elfouly and Bavly Remon, while any push commmited by iRustom was done by Ahmed Ali and Omar Saleh.
 A general outline of contribution is:
-- Demo 1 - Omar and Bavly mainly worked on combinational binary to BCD and magnitude finder, while Ahmed Ali and Omar Anwar worked on unsigned multiplier and display.
+- Demo 1 - Omar and Bavly mainly worked on combinational binary to BCD and magnitude finder, while Ahmed Ali and Omar Saleh worked on unsigned multiplier and display.
 - Demo 2 - Omar and Bavly mainly worked on multiplier, display, and circ.
-Ahmed Ali and Omar Anwar mainly worked on control unit and 7-segment display.
+Ahmed Ali and Omar Saleh mainly worked on control unit and 7-segment display.
 - Demo 3 - All members improved readability of code and applied changes according to comments made by professor Shalan.
 All members then worked on Report and README.

 ## Demo 1